FoothillCSClub/Constitution/CS_Club_Constitution.md

 ### Section 5.03 Vice President
  *  Assume the duties of the president in case of an absence.
  *  Perform duties delegated by the president.
- *  Manage all Vice Presidents, Secretary, and Treasurer.
+ *  Manage all Vice Presidents, and the Secretary.

 ### Section 5.04 Secretary
  *  Keep and distribute accurate minutes and agendas of all official meetings.
  *  Act as a correspondence clerk.

-### Section 5.05 Treasurer
- *  Handle funds and finances for club.
- *  Work as the signatory on club account with the Office of Student Accounts.
- *  Keep financial records and collect dues.
- *  Pay bills and release funds as voted by the general membership.
- *  Make financial reports when called upon to do so.

 ## Article VI.
 Impeachment and Replacement of Officers